medizininformatik-initiative/clinical-cohort-definition-language/example-json/ccdl-v3/README.md

 - `anchor-now` — the `now` criterion.
-- `group-colon-biopsy-specimen` — a Specimen criterion carrying an **`attributeFilters`** entry of type `reference`, joining the sample to a colon cancer diagnosis through the biobank extension.
+- `group-colon-biopsy-specimen` — a Specimen criterion carrying an **`attributeFilters`** entry of type `reference`, joining the sample to a diverticular disease diagnosis through the biobank extension.
 - `group-followup-lab-since-resection` — references `anchor-resection-with-transfusion`, which is **defined in the other group array and not listed here**, and bounds the other side against `now`.